djfurniss/Constellations-Server-Clone/readme.md

 # Starter Code: Constellations Server

 This server is intended to be run for some checkpoints in the Thinkful curriculum.
-If you have trouble getting the server to run, reach out to your mentor.

 ## Installation Instructions